-Springtime is almost here!
+Springtime is here!
 That means that the trails will be messy and muddy as the ground thaws.
 Please dress appropriately, stay on the trails, and use caution on slopes.

 A gentle reminder that all natural materials - including the wildflowers - are to remain in the forest.